 Mail a handwritten thank you card to the newly wed couple to thank them for their business and congratulate them on the wedding.
-You can slip your business card into the card or perhaps even send it as a package with some branded goodies and coupons to your restaurant.
+You can slip your business card into the card or perhaps even send it as a package with some nice, branded goodies.
 Many of the catering companies my fiancee and I have met with have been through word of mouth.
 This idea is a great way to fuel your word of mouth advertising.

 What catering marketing ideas did I miss in this article?

 Share your ideas, tips, and experiences below.
 I'm also happy to answer any questions you might have.
 If you run a catering company and need help with your marketing, website, or SEO please contact me for a free consultation to improve your catering marketing plan!